-"In my opinion, we should be slow to act in the Maine affair, especially under the trying circumstances which confronts us." he said.
+"In my opinion, we should be slow to act in the Maine affair, especially under the trying circumstances which confronts us," he said.
 "Another fact which in my mind impels us to exercise discretion, is that the official investigation of the explosion is now being made.
-The United States cannot afford to be too hasty in this matter.
-International questions are involved and it would be a sad compliment to our government were we to openly and maliciously bring about strained relations by our anxiety to locate the responsibility of the Maine disaster.
-Nothing should be done until the investigation is concluded.
+The United States caunot afford to be too hasty in this matter.
+International questions are involved and it would be a sad compliment to our government were we to onenly and maliciously bring about strained relations by our anxiety to locate the responsibility of the Maine disaster.
+Nothing should be done until the investigation is concluded."

 Disastrous Fire at Louisville, Ky.
-LOUISVILLE.
-Ky., Feb.
-26,-The picking, drying and steaming ware-houses of the National Tobacco company, situated at Twenty-fourth and Main streets, were totally destroyed by fire this mornins.
-The loss will amount to \$1,600,600, fully covered by insurance.
-W. B. Duke of New York. president of the American Tobacco company, of which the Na ional Tabre. co company of Louisville is a branch. is in the city and witnessed the destruction of his property.
+LOUISVILLE, Kv., Feb.
+26.-The picking, drying and steaming warehouses of the National Tobacco company, situated at Twenty-fourth and Main streets, were totally destroyed by fire this morning.
+The loss will amount to \$1,000,000, fully covered by insurance, W. B. Duke of New York. president of the American Tobacco company, of which the National Tobacco company of Louisville is a branch, is in the city and witnessed the destruction of his preperty.
 He said it would be at once rebuilt.

-Beny Any War Preparations.
+Deny Any War Preparations.

 NORFOLK, Va., Feb.
-26.-The rumor that the government is securing from railway companies estimates of their capacity for moving troops and munitions of war between Atlantic and gulf ports and the interior is officially denied by Vice President St. John of the Scaboard Air Line, whose road is mentioned in the reports.
-Mr. St. John asid today that he is ignorant. of any such move on the part of the
+26.-The rumor that the government is securing from railway companies estimates of their capacity for moving troops and munitions of war between Atlantic and gulf ports and the interior is officially denied by Vice President St. John of the Seaboard Air Line, whose road is mentioned in the reports.
+Mr. St. John said today that he is ignorant of any such move on the part of the war department, and as to contracts for moving troops, he had heard nothing of them.